openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_volumes.rst

 Detach a volume from an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard, choose a project, and click :guilabel:`Volumes`.
+Log in to the dashboard.

+#.
+From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
+   appropriate project.

+#.
+On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
+   click the :guilabel:`Volumes` category.

 #.
 Select the volume and click :guilabel:`Edit Attachments`.